mlpack/mlpack/doc/embedded/supported_boards.md

 `BOARD_NAME` CMake flag that needs to be specified before the compilation process starts.

-please check its architecture of your board before specifying the parameter, if your architecture is not part of the board please refer to the closest architecture with similar word size, or adapt the parameters and feel free to open a pull request.

 If your device has a fully functional package manager such as apt (for Debian systems), and you have enough RAM on your embedded device (e.g., RAM > 4GB), then you will probably be able to compile directly on the device.
 However, if